wcerfgba/jpreston.xyz/woprs-organization-model.md

 #### Processes

-A process is an algorithm.
+In WOPRS, a process is an algorithm.
 It defines a sequence of steps which must be carried out by one or more individuals, the inputs they require, and the outputs they produce.
 Examples of processes include "hire an engineer", "process payroll", "manufacture a widget", and "sell a widget".
 Without processes, the world is static and unchanging: it is only because people and nature 'do' things over time that we have a concept of a past, present, and future which are different and not identical.

+According to ISO 9000:2015, a process is a "set of interrelated or interacting activities that use inputs to deliver an intended result", and a procedure is a "specified way to carry out an activity or a process".
+Thus in WOPRS there is a conflation of process and procedure, as WOPRS places primacy on the 'algorithm' and the sequence of steps.
+However, a good WOPRS process document will also include the required input and output resources and the objectives that the process intends to support, in addition to the list of steps, i.e. the procedure or algorithm.
+Additionally, the ISO definition allows for a process to contain a set of procedures, whereas in WOPRS each procedure is modelled as a separate 'process', and these separate WOPRS processes are interrelated through their inputs and outputs, or additional structures, which are defined in separate documentation.

 In the standard mode, processes are dependent on objectives, because we need to know what we want before we can decide how we can get it.
 If objectives describe how we should measure the current state of the world, and tell us what state we want the world to be in, processes are the tools which allow us to change the world and move us towards that ideal state.

 In the meta mode, the development of an organization, its objectives and other factors are themselves processes.
 Even the action of writing a process is itself a process!
 These meta-processes are very commonly undocumented, and this presents a huge gap in the day-to-day life of organizations, and organization design thinking.
 How are processes developed?
 Who develops them?
 What's involved?
 How does a new process replace an old process?
 Who needs to be consulted?
 All these questions and more are addressed by defining your meta-processes (processes which operate on processes) and a key feature of the WOPRS model is to explicitly document these meta-processes, as we will see later.

-Processes subsume Leavitt's tasks, McKinsey's systems, and various factors in Burke-Litwin including systems and tasks and skills.

 ##### Culture and style as unwritten processes